What is the Innovation Process?

 Henry Ford’s invention of the world’s first vehicle assembly line.
 This process changed the vehicle assembly and shortened the time necessary to produce a single vehicle from 12 hours to 90 minutes.

 The Differential company built a mobile sales dashboard for the leading Grupo Bimbo.
 Having a mobile sales dashboard gives the team quick access to the sales information and other KPI’s for each country.

 In a Business model innovation capabilities, or processes optimized to make a company successful and profitable will become the targets for transformation.

 Amazon found a new channel through technology by eliminating the traditional retail distribution channel and developing direct relationships.

 IBM has managed changes in customer offers from mainframes to personal computers to technology services.

 Organizational innovation refers to the development of a new organizational strategy.
-This involves changes in company’s business practices, organization of work, and its relationship with external stakeholders.
+This involves changes in the company’s business practices, organization of work, and relationship with external stakeholders.